DeeJaeMann/CP-PreWork/README.md

 EQJS-Exercises:  These are exercises and examples from Eloquent Javascript 3rd Edition

+Scrimba:  This contains exercises and examples from the Scrimba Python Tutorial

 OtherChallenges:  These are challenges I have completed while working through the Pre-Work stage of CodePlatoon